DISABILITY DISCRIMINATION

 Disability discrimination occurs when an individual with a disability is treated less favorably or unfairly because of that disability.
 This type of discrimination can involve a range of actions or policies that disadvantage individuals with disabilities, and it can occur in various areas of public life, including employment, housing, education, and access to public services and accommodations.

-Minnesota Disability Discrimination Attorney
+Minnesota Mediator and Investigator for Disability Discrimination Cases

 What laws prohibit disability discrimination?